ipfabric/docs/docs/support/known_issues/Vendors/checkpoint.md

 Don't forget to update the related role and add the `ipf_pdp` extended command to it if needed.
 See the [official Check Point documentation](https://sc1.checkpoint.com/documents/R81/WebAdminGuides/EN/CP_R81_ScalablePlatforms_Gaia_AdminGuide/Topics-SP-Gaia/User-Defined-Extended-Commands.htm?tocpath=Introduction%20to%20the%20Command%20Line%20Interface%7C_____8).

 IP Fabric uses the `ipf_pdp monitor all` command to collect information about active users.
-Log in to the Check Point management server with the credentials used by IP Fabric discovery and run the command to verify the configuration.
+Log in to the Check Point Gaia appliance with the credentials used by IP Fabric discovery and run the command to verify the configuration.

-!!! warning

-    Ensure that the predefined `fwm` extended command is also enabled for discovery.
-For more information, see the section below.

 ## Required Permissions for Successful Discovery Over CLI